dalmo1991/superflexPy/doc/elements_list.rst

 Lag elements
 ------------

-All lag elements implemented in SuperflexPy are designed to take an arbitrary number of input fluxes, and apply a convolution based on a weight array that defines the shape of the lag function.
+All lag elements implemented in SuperflexPy can accommodate an arbitrary number of input fluxes, and apply a convolution based on a weight array that defines the shape of the lag function.

-Different lag elements differ solely in the values of the weight array.
+Lag elements differ solely in the definition of the weight array.
 The nature (i.e., number and order) of inputs and outputs depend on the element upstream of the lag element.